neemoh/ATAR/README.md

 its pose will be update by physics simulation), static (i.e constant pose), kinematic (i.e. pose is assigned externally, e.g. from a master device).
 There are some primitive shapes available (Cube, sphere, cylinder, cone and plane) , but more usefully the shape can be from a .obj mesh file.
+After constructing a SimObject call the AddSimObjectToTask method of the Task to add your object to the simulation.
+ * Note: You can still use all the functionalities of VTK for creating graphics.
+When you create a vtk actor, call graphics->AddActorsToScene (my_actor).

  For Sphere and Plane shapes you can have a texture image.
-PNG and JPG formats are supported .
+PNG and JPG formats are supported.
 To learn more about SimObjects refer to SimObjects.h.

 #### Mesh objects
 Meshes are decomposed into approximated compound meshes using the VHACD